 I’m constantly amazed by the arrogance and racial discrimination I hear so often from fellow Westerners.
 “Oh, that’s the Filipino way, I can’t live like that”.
 Well, if you have to you can it’s as simple as that.

 The question you have to face, as Dirty Harry once put so eloquently is, “Do you feel lucky”?
 Well, do ya?

 I do not.
 I don’t really know how I would live on $300 USD a month here in the Philippines … I’m pretty sure the short answer is “poorly”.
 I also am pretty sure that after a month or so I would weigh a heck of a lot less than I do know.
-The heck with South Beach, poverty is the most assured diet we know of.
+The heck with South Beach or Paleo or Keto, poverty is the most assured diet we know of.

 The Problem Is The Difference Between “Can” and “Will”